Jefferson Street Traffic Calming

 I've seen MUCH faster and pervasive speeding on west 29th between Willamette and the Lorane Highway curve than I've ever noticed on Jefferson.
 I live on west 29th, but I drive Jefferson several times a week.
 Why does Jefferson get "Vision Zero" status but not a street (29th west of Willamette) that flanks an elementary school that will be 'occupied' for at least the next four years?

-cash428 asked about 4 years ago
+cash428 asked almost 5 years ago

 Thank you for sharing your experience of people speeding on 29th Avenue and asking about how streets are identified as part of the Vision Zero network in Eugene.
 The Vision Zero network identifies street corridors and prioritizes those that have a demonstrated history of crashes that result in fatalities or injuries.
 Speed may be a contributing factor, but the prioritization is based on data that shows harm to people through crashes.
 Jefferson Street is part of the Vision Zero network for these reasons.
 There is also a demonstrated problem with people driving too fast on Jefferson Street that qualifies the street for traffic calming.
 While many streets may present safety concerns and may also qualify for traffic calming, we are focused on addressing the most egregious problems first with a data-driven approach within the financial resources available.
 More information about the Vision Zero program may be found at: https://www.eugene-or.gov/4270/Vision-Zero.
 More information about the traffic calming program may be found at: https://www.eugene-or.gov/1729/Traffic-Calming.